MasaSip/mc-deep/report/report.md

 Next, we processed the whole dataset of n=23990 unique words to create a nxn matrix with elements M(i,j) denoting the Levenshtein distance between words i and j.
 For faster computation, the part of computing distance matrix was implemented in Scala.
 The size of the matrix was 4.6GB and was not included in version control.

 Next, PCA was computed to both distance matrixes in order compress the information.
 These were saved as embedding-beginning.npy, (23990, 64) and embedding-end.npy (23990, 63)

 After concatenating the embedding matrixes, we gained an custom embedding layer to be used in our model in between each LSTM cell.

+## Results

+Since an important goal of the project was to produced rhyming patterns, some kind of a metric for rhyming was needed.
+We decided to measure rhyming with the Levenshtein distance variant we also used for the embedding.

+In the training data, consecutive last words of a row had an average distance of 0.9876374414207171, while random word pairs in the had an average distance of 1.4579899821773632.
+This was expected, as we had observed that rhyming words tended to be close to one another.
+For automatically generated text, a lower average distance would suggest a better model.

+Neither of our models reached as low Levenshtein distances between as the training data.
+The values were X for the

+## Experiments